martohub/rest_filesd/README.md

-# Prometheus rest_filesd -> REST API which converts prometheus targets to YAML
+# rest_filesd -> REST API which stores targets and labels in sqlite3 database and converts them to YAML files, so they can be scraped by Prometheus

 #installation (python 3.8.2)